cloudspannerecosystem/machmeter/machmeter/usecases/finance/stock-trading/README.md

-### Financial Ledger Template
+### Stock Trading Template

-Implements a financial ledger database with containing two tables - `user_bal` and `user_txn`.
+Implements a stock trading database with containing two main tables - `StockPrice`, and `OrderHistory`, which will be updated and queried frequently.
+We also have two metadata tables - `OrderType` and `Stocks`.

+The description of the four tables are as follows:

-The transactions table stores the list of transactions performed by the user (debit/credit) and the balance table keeps track of the total user balance in the account.
+`Stocks`: Stores the Ticker and Name of the stocks in the trading exchange.

-The `user_txn` table is interleaved inside the `user_bal` table.
-This template demonstrates loading data into interleaved tables via JMeter.
-The database is sampled and a CSV data set is created for the performance test template to use in its run.

-For performance testing, we showcase a variety of different access patterns such as write mutations, read queries, readWriteTransactions etc.
+`OrderType`: Stores the type of orders - BUY/SELL along with their unique IDs, which will be used as foreign key in `OrderHistory` table.

+`StockPrice`: Stores the closing price of stocks for each trading day.

+`OrderHistory`: Stores all the executed orders, with their quantity, ticker and day.